 Teeth are a small but functional part of our bodies.
 Taking care of your teeth is a significant part of personal hygiene and general healthy habits to be practiced daily.
 Taking care of your teeth is simple.
 You have to brush them every day.
-Some people brush twice a day and some brush twice a day.
+Some people brush twice a day and some even floss twice a day.
 It is recommended by the Dental Hygiene Canada that you brush your teeth for two minutes twice a day.

 It is advisable that you visit the nearest dental clinic to know for sure if you need full mouth restoration.
 This process can be very invasive as some patients require replacement of certain parts of the oral cavity.
 In such a case, the patient might need dental implants, bridges, veneers, crowns, among other dental restorative treatments.
 A dentist will have to examine the following to see if you need a full mouth restoration procedure.

 - Teeth: The extent of damage on your teeth is what will determine the type of treatment you will be given.
 The dentist here will be looking for any decayed, cracked, short or long teeth, and any shaky teeth.
 Your problem might be fixable by crowning or porcelain veneers treatment.

 - Gum tissues: Gum disease is also known as periodontal disease.
 Conventional treatments for gum disease include scaling and root planning.
 In more severe cases such as irregular bone density, excessive or less gum tissue might require you to go for a full mouth restoration.